 Voices came and went.
 I felt myself stirring, then falling back to a deep sleep.

-“Ah, the mage awakens,” a voice said, catching my attention.
+“Ah, the Flamecaller awakens,” a voice said, catching my attention.
 “The captain will be happy.”

-I turned to see the one that had saved me, the broken one.
-“I am,” I said.
+I turned to see the one that had saved me, the Musfurin.
+“I didn’t think I was going to survive,” I said, struggling to sit up.
 “I should start with a thank you.
-I was a goner before you showed up.”
+I owe you my life.”

-“You’re welcome,” the broken replied with a bow.
-“My name is Erunak Stonespeaker.
-I am one of the survivors from a different vessel, one that met the same fate as your own.
+“You’re welcome,” the Musfurin replied with a bow.
+“My name is Erisk Thell.
+My ship was attacked by the monster hours before your own.
 Tell me, do you remember much of the attack?”

 “Nothing of value.
-The monster with the tentacles… then the naga.”
+The monster with the tentacles… then the Zinji.”

 “We will all need to learn more of this, if we hope to survive.
-Now, mage, I have given you artificial gills, just for the time being, without them you will be quite limited.”
+Now, Flamecaller, I have given you artificial gills, just for the time being.
+Without them you would be quite limited.”

 I touched my neck and felt the small openings there.
 I couldn’t quite feel them, but my body was definitely aware of their presence.

 “Captain Taylor is already sending survivors to find armaments from the wreckage.
-There are many naga that linger here, so we must fight to defend ourselves.”
+There are many of the enemy that linger, so we must fight to defend ourselves.”